chandanhpcic/docs/source/development/backend.rst

 Backend
 =======

-The OPNsense backend consists of several components (see Architecture for a full stack description).
+The Reticen8 backend consists of several components (see Architecture for a full stack description).

 Our core backend service (configd) is implemented using `Python <https://en.wikipedia.org/wiki/Python>`__. and provides two main features: